Anthroposophy: Steiner/Waldorf education

 There is a pedagogical movement with over 1000 Steiner or Waldorf schools (the latter name stems from the first such school, founded in Stuttgart in 1919) located in some 60 countries; the great majority of these are independent (private) schools.
 Sixteen of the schools have been affiliated with the United Nations' UNESCO Associated Schools Project Network, which sponsors education projects that foster improved quality of education throughout the world.
 Waldorf schools receive full or partial governmental funding in some European nations, Australia and in parts of the United States (as Waldorf method public or charter schools) and Canada.

 The schools have been founded in a variety of communities: for example in the favelas of São Paulo to wealthy suburbs of major cities; in India, Egypt, Australia, the Netherlands, Mexico and South Africa.
 Though most of the early Waldorf schools were teacher-founded, the schools today are usually initiated and later supported by a parent community.
 Waldorf schools are among the most visible anthroposophical institutions.

 Benjamin Lazier calls Steiner a "maverick educator".

+Waldorf schools consider critical thinking unsuitable for children, while Steiner considered it unsuitable for spiritual people.